Open Hours: Tues, Fri - 9 am to 5 pm Wed, Thurs - 12 pm to 8 pm Sat - 9 am to 4 pm 5544 Calgary Trail, Edmonton T6H 4K1

 Ever since I was a little girl, I’ve loved people.
 I love chatting with them, being around them, and taking care of them—it has always fulfilled my soul.
 I’ve always wanted to repay the kindness that was shown to me.

-High demand, the feeling of making a difference and the constant opportunities to focus on others, motivated me to choose the career of the health care provider.
-Hearing care includes not only meeting my client’s physical needs but emotional, social and spiritual needs as well.
-My role is to not only be a hearing caretaker but, in some circumstances, be a friend, a confidante and a trusted adviser.
+The high demand, the feeling of making a difference, and the constant opportunities to focus on others motivated me to choose a career in healthcare.
+Hearing care includes not only meeting my clients’ physical needs but also their emotional, social, and spiritual needs.
+My role is not only to be a hearing caretaker but, in some circumstances, to be a friend, a confidante, and a trusted adviser.

-I became a hearing aid practitioner by choice, but before it, I had a few twists and turns in my career choices.
+I became a hearing aid practitioner by choice, but before that, I had a few twists and turns in my career choices.

 I started out as a biology major.
-I studied human physiology because at that time, I was full of dreams and desperately wanted to become a psychologist but was not accepted into the program.
-Biology was the alternative choice for me at that time and I always love human science.
+I studied human physiology because at that time, I was full of dreams and desperately wanted to become a psychologist, but I was not accepted into the program.
+Biology was the alternative choice for me at that time, and I have always loved human science.
 At the end of my last year of school, I was involved in group research in the field of physiology and very quickly understood that I’m not a scientist by nature and science disconnected me from people.

 A few months before my graduation, I was already working at a film company as a practical assistant in the formulation of scientific facts and its conceptualization.
 Another year and I was a film producer.
 That was a great time.

-Then against all odds, I dropped from the successful but pointless race in the film business, got married, moved abroad.
+Then, against all odds, I dropped out of the successful but pointless race in the film business, got married, and moved abroad.
 I learned Dutch and worked as a supervisor in-store in Amsterdam and raised my first child.

 Now I run my own clinic and try to make the world a little bit better, smarter, and even a bit more fun.